-For women, minimalist ballet flats are an incredibly versatile shoe.
+For women, barefoot ballet flats are an incredibly versatile shoe.
 They are classy enough to wear with a professional outfit, simple enough to wear with jeans, and somehow dressy enough to wear with a formal gown.
-In the world of barefoot shoes, which doesn’t usually cater to women, that’s a tough find.
+In the world of barefoot & minimalist shoes, which doesn’t usually cater to women, that’s a tough find.

-But they present some problems for a person who prioritizes her foot health.
+But ballet flats present some problems to a person who prioritizes their foot health.
 The lack of straps, laces, and shoe upper give you little wiggle room (literally) for fit.
 They have to be just right or they will either not be secure, or the material will be so tight that it scrunches your toes.
 Understanding your feet and your options is more important than ever when picking out barefoot flats.
 Read on for my personal favorite barefoot ballet flats and the complete list of minimalist ballet flats for women.

 Invisible Stitching – This is my favorite and what I usually look for in flats.
 It is the cleanest look and easiest to cross over into all categories of life.
 Sometimes these flats are simply glued together, but high quality ones have an interior stitch for more durability.